2025-2026 Academic Catalog

 HST 150.
 Introduction to the Historian's Craft.
 3 Hours

-Introduction for history majors to the fundamental aspects of professional history.
-Basic elements of this reading- and writing-intensive course include terminology, methods of critique, internal and external analysis, and interpretation.
+Introduction for history majors and minors, as well as other students interested in the discipline, to the fundamental aspects of professional history.
+Basic elements of this reading- and writing-intensive course include terminology, historiography, and methods of critique, analysis, and interpretation of primary and secondary historical sources.

 HST 198.
 History Scholars' Seminar.
 3 Hours